 - 1. It is the opinion of the Local Planning Authority that the proposed dwelling would, by virtue of its siting and height in a prominent location within the residential estate, have an adverse visual impact on the open character and appearance of the estate.
-The proposal is therefore considered to be in conflict with criteria i) of Policy RD1 of the Denbighshire Local Development Plan, guidance contained within the Residential Development Supplementary Planning Guidance Note and Planning Policy Wales (Edition 10). - 2.
+The proposal is therefore considered to be in conflict with criteria i) of Policy RD1 of the Denbighshire Local Development Plan, guidance contained within the Residential Development Supplementary Planning Guidance Note and Planning Policy Wales (Edition 11). - 2.
 It is the opinion of the Local Planning Authority that the proposal would result in an unacceptable impact on the residential amenity of the neighbouring property, Duinrell due to the separation distance between the proposed side elevation and an existing habitable room window.
-It is therefore considered to be in conflict with criteria vi) of Policy RD1 of the Denbighshire Local Development Plan, guidance in paragraph 6.44 of the Residential Development Supplementary Planning Guidance Note and advice contained in Planning Policy Wales (Edition 10).

-3. In the opinion of the Local Planning Authority the application has failed to demonstrate that the proposed development would not have a detrimental impact on mature trees adjacent to the site by reason of the impact on the roots.
-An appropriate Arboricultural Impact Assessment and Tree Protection Plan complaint with the requirements of BS5837 'Trees in relation to design, demolition and construction - Recommendations' has not been submitted to support the application.
-It therefore considered that the proposal is contrary to Local Development Plan Policy RD1 criteria iii) and v), paragraph 5.1 (ii) of Denbighshire County Council's Supplementary Planning Guidance- Trees and Landscaping, the British Standard 'Trees in relation to design, demolition and construction - Recommendations' (BS 5837:2012), and Planning Policy Wales (Edition 10, 2018).
+It is therefore considered to be in conflict with criteria vi) of Policy RD1 of the Denbighshire Local Development Plan, guidance in paragraph 6.44 of the Residential Development Supplementary Planning Guidance Note and advice contained in Planning Policy Wales (Edition 11). - 3.
+In the opinion of the Local Planning Authority the application has failed to demonstrate that the proposal would not have a detrimental impact on the mature trees adjacent to the site.
+An appropriate Arboricultural Impact Assessment and Tree Protection Plan compliant with the requirements of BS5837 'Trees in relation to design, demolition and construction Recommendations' has not submitted to support the application.
+It therefore considered that the proposal is contrary to Local Development Plan Policy RD1 criteria iii) and v), paragraph 5.1 (ii) of Denbighshire County Council's Supplementary Planning Guidance- Trees and Landscaping, the British Standard 'Trees in relation to design, demolition and construction Recommendations' (BS 5837:2012), and Planning Policy Wales (Edition 11).